deckgo/deckdeckgo/doc/slides/slides.md

 The `start` slot is the content of the left pane respectively the slot `end` is the content of the right pane.

-Note: The slot `title` is per default hidden.
+Note: The slot `title` is per default hidden even if you provide it.
+See attributes below if you wish to display it.

 #### Attributes